gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 `
 ```

-### CSS Modules are imported as ESModules
+### CSS Modules are imported as ES Modules

 The web moves forward and so do we.
-ESModules allow us to better treeshake and generate smaller files.
+ES Modules allow us to better treeshake and generate smaller files.
 From now on you'll need to import cssModules as: `import { box } from './mystyles.module.css'`

 ```diff:title=src/components/Box.js
 import React from "react"